Katahdin Woods and Waters National Monument: History

 Roxanne Quimby, a co-founder of US company Burt's Bees, and her foundation, Elliotsville Plantation, Inc., began purchasing land near Baxter State Park in 2001 before formally announcing their plans in 2011 that the land would one day become part of a national park.
-However, following opposition by state and federal politicians to the creation of a national park, Quimby changed her focus to a national monument, which could be created with a proclamation by the president under the Antiquities Act.
+Following opposition by state and federal politicians to the creation of a national park, Quimby changed her focus to a national monument, which could be created with a proclamation by the president under the Antiquities Act.
 On August 23, 2016, Elliotsville Plantation and the Quimby Family Foundation donated the land (valued at $60 million), plus $20 million to fund initial operations and a commitment of $20 million in future support, to the federal government.
 On August 24, 2016, the eve of the National Park Service centennial, President Barack Obama proclaimed 87563 acre of land as the Katahdin Woods and Waters National Monument.

-In December, 2020, the Park Service received funding to purchase an additional 3000-4000 acre of land.
+In December 2020, the Park Service received funding to purchase an additional 3000-4000 acre of land.

-Opposition
+A visitor center called the Tekαkαpimək Contact Station was inaugurated in August 2024 with a design inspired by Wabanaki culture and history.

+Reactions

 Many people opposed the monument, with some concerned about federal intrusion into the lands of Northern Maine.
 One of the most vocal opponents to the creation of the national monument was Paul LePage, who became the state's Governor in January 2011.
-He called the monument "unilateral action against the will of the people, this time the citizens of rural Maine."
+He called the monument "unilateral action against the will of the people, this time the citizens of rural Maine!"
+Local polling showed that a majority of local residents and businesses supported the monument's creation as a driver of economic opportunity in a region with decreasing industry.

+Before the designation, U.S. Senators from Maine, Angus King and Susan Collins, wrote a letter to President Obama outlining “serious reservations” about the proposal.
+Their opinions evolved into great support in years since.

 It was suggested that President Donald Trump could act to reverse the creation of the monument, a move local opponents wanted him to consider.
 Trump was critical of the monument's creation during 2016 campaign appearances in Maine.
 Supporters of the monument called the potential abolition a "destructive step".
 United States Secretary of the Interior, Ryan Zinke, did not recommend to President Trump in a December 2017 report for the monument to be shrunk or its creation reversed, instead advising that the monument's management and development plans be slightly changed.
-Trump ultimately did not make any changes to the monument.
+Trump did not make any changes to the monument.

-Human settlements
+Many local business owners have since praised the order.
+A 2021 National Park Service report showed that visitors to Katahdin Woods and Waters National Monument in 2020 spent $2.7 million in communities near the park, with a cumulative local economic benefit of $3.3 million.

+In 2022, Senator King introduced a bill cosponsored by Senator Collins to expand the National Monument.

+Local concerns faded over as visitation increased and fears of eminent domain were unfounded.